Potomac River Spill Update for March 6:

 Multiple state and federal agencies are cooperating to oversee the repair operations and protect the environment, including the Maryland Department of Environment (MDE), the U.S. Environmental Protection Agency (EPA), the District Department of Energy and Environment (DOEE), and National Park Service (NPS).
 DOEE and EPA are inspecting the bypass weekly to ensure that DC Water is doing everything possible to prevent overflows, contain and mitigate any overflows that occur, as well as plan for comprehensive environmental restoration.

 On January 29, 2026, DC Water began daily bacteria monitoring at 6 locations.
-DOEE has increased the frequency of E. coli monitoring from monthly to weekly and is exploring partnerships to add more locations.
-Early data has shown significant bacteria reductions in the 2 weeks after the bypass was installed.
-DOEE is conducting weekly bacteria monitoring on both the Potomac and Anacostia Rivers.
+DOEE has increased the frequency of E. coli monitoring from weekly to daily and is exploring partnerships to add more locations.
+As of March 2nd, consistent water quality testing has shown bacterial levels are within safe ranges for recreation.

-DOEE is planning fish and wildlife surveys beginning in the spring (some as early as late February) that will help indicate if the sewage spill has larger impacts.
+DOEE is planning fish and wildlife surveys beginning in the spring that will help indicate if the sewage spill has larger impacts.

-What Are the Likely Short- and Long-Term Impacts of the Sewage Spill on the Potomac River?
+What Are Possible Long-Term Impacts of the Sewage Spill on the Potomac River?

-Aside from its risk to humans, raw sewage is harmful to the environment.
+Raw sewage is harmful to the environment.
 Solids in sewage can smother aquatic habitats.
 Plants and animals can suffer infections from the bacteria, viruses and other pathogens; they can also suffer from acute toxicity in sewage chemicals.
-In the days following the spill, several fish kills were reported but not verified, and icy conditions prevented immediate surveying.
+The natural flow of the river helps to mitigate or limit these impacts from this spill.

 What is the Natural Flow of the River?
 Will it Clean Itself?